Nage3000/Expense-Tracker/readme.md

 # Expense Tracker
- An expense tracker which use local storage to save previous transactions.
+ An expense tracker which uses local storage to store previous transaction data.